BSR Spring Courses

 This course is required for all first-year graduate students, following NIH mandates.
 Specific topics for the eight 1 hour sessions: (i) Research Misconduct (ii) Experimental design and data management practices (iii) Mentor and Trainee Responsibilities; Collaborative Research (iv) Conflicts of Interest; Intellectual property (v) The Protection of Human Subjects (vi) The Welfare of Laboratory Animals (vii) Publication, authorship, and peer review (viii) Peer Review, the Grant Process, and Fiduciary Responsibility.
 Each Session is ~45 minute lecture with 15 minutes of discussion.

-BSR1707 Neuro Core 3: Behavioral and Cognitive Neuroscience",
+BSR1707 Neuro Core 3: Behavioral and Cognitive Neuroscience

 Credits: 3 Offered: Spring